Skip to main content

 Background

-Jonathan Walls studied Russian (BA), French (BA), and Italian (BA) during his undergraduate studies at the University of Oklahoma in Norman, Oklahoma.
-During his studies, he was senior staff at the University of Oklahoma’s Language Learning Center specialising in digital media conversion.
+Jonathan Walls completed his MPhil at the University of Oxford in Linguistics, Philology and Phonetics, and was a recipient of the Anna Morpurgo Davies Master's Bursary from the UK Philological Society.
+He studied Russian (BA), French (BA), and Italian (BA) during his undergraduate studies at the University of Oklahoma in Norman, Oklahoma.
+During his studies, he was senior staff at the University of Oklahoma's Language Learning Center specialising in digital media conversion.
 As a part of his studies, he spent an academic year in St. Petersburg, Russia, studying Russian language and culture at the St. Petersburg Politechnic University.
 Additionally, he spent an intensive summer course at the Université Grenoble Alpes studying French language.

 Previous Research/Teaching